OliverGebert/BasicPython/Games/Duck/documentation/ecosystemStory.md

 # The Ecosystem
-it provides a system of elements like landscape, plants and animals, which require certain frame conditions to prosper and also provide constraints or attrractors to animals in the same ecosystem.
+it provides a system of elements like landscape, plants and animals, which require certain frame conditions to prosper and also provide constraints or attractors to animals in the same ecosystem.

 ![Ecosystem](./Ecosystem.png)